 Headings – Heading is a title head of a page presented as an H1 or H2 tag with larger font styles to draw attention to.

-Hidden Texts – It is a process of hiding texts such as excessive keywords under one keyword or using white text on white background etc. It is against Google’s SEO guidelines and if once found, the website can be penalized and banned forever.
+Hidden Text – It is a process of hiding excessive keywords under one keyword or using white Text on white background, etc. It is against Google’s SEO guidelines, and if once found, the website can be penalized and banned forever.

 Impressions – Impressions is the count of a user viewing the web page.
 One view = one impression.
 And, when an ad is displayed on the search results page or a website is counted as one impression.

 Inbound Link – An inbound link is an incoming link to your site from another site.
-If a well-ranked Google website is linking to your sites, there are high chances that Google will trust you and rank your page better.
+If a well-ranked Google website links to your sites, there are high chances that Google will trust you and rank your page better.

 Index – Index means adding a web page to the search engine results page.